exercism/clojure/docs/INSTALLATION.md

 ### Windows

 Clojure on Windows has improved significantly recently.
 We used to recommended using WSL2, which works great, but there is now a PowerShell installer.
+Clojure on Windows is currently in an alpha state, see [clj-on-windows](https://github.com/clojure/tools.deps.alpha/wiki/clj-on-Windows#known-issues) for known issues.

 Make sure Java is installed and the `JAVA_HOME` environment variable is set, and run:

 ```powershell
 iwr -useb download.clojure.org/install/win-install-1.11.1.1165.ps1 | iex